Ananym/proxchat-tk/webrtc_audio_debug_summary.md

       - Logs a TODO for other WAV formats (conversion pipeline pending).
   - **Playback of Received Audio:**
     - `CreatePeerPlayback`: `BufferedWaveProvider` now initialized with 8kHz, 16-bit PCM `WaveFormat` (`_pcm8KhzFormat`).
+    - `PlayAudio`:
-    - `PlayAudio`: Now decodes incoming PCMU byte arrays (from `WebRtcService`) into 8kHz, 16-bit PCM before adding to the buffer.
+      - Now decodes incoming PCMU byte arrays (from `WebRtcService`) into 8kHz, 16-bit PCM before adding to the buffer.
+      - **Proactive PeerPlayback Creation:** If `PlayAudio` is called for a `peerId` that doesn't have an existing `PeerPlayback` object, it now attempts to create one on-the-fly by calling `CreatePeerPlayback(peerId)`.
+This makes the audio pipeline more resilient to audio packets arriving before explicit peer setup (e.g., via position updates).
     - Added helper `MuLawWaveStream` for decoding.
   - **Logging:** Implemented 1% probabilistic logging for audio processing events.